bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Union Crack Downs</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025 called for the Office of Labor-Management Standards to be allowed to investigate
+<p>Project 2025 called for the Office of Labor-Management Standards to be allowed to investigate
 unions without receiving a formal complaint.
 “Office of Labor-Management Standards Initiative.
 Currently, the Office of Labor-Management Standards (OLMS) may investigate potential employer malfeasance with regard to union funds in the absence of any complaint by a worker or union but may not